rafket/vscode-hub/README.md

 1. Start the docker daemon: `systemctl start docker`
 2. Install node dependencies: `npm install`
 3. Fill in the information in `settings.json`
     - Allowed user IDs in `whitelist`
+    - Image names for corresponding IDs in `user_image`
     - Github ClientID for Oauth in `github_clientid`
     - Github Client Secret for Oauth in `github_clientsecret`
 4. Run the server: `node index.js`
 5. Visit `localhost:8080`

 ## Settings

 * `whitelist`: List of github user IDs that are allowed to log in
-* `max_memory`: Maximum memory (in bytes) allowed per container.
-Recommended minimum at 1GB.
-It seems that it is still functional at 300MB (and using 50MB except during startup), though the Extensions host is not running, and syntax highlighting sometimes doesn't work.
-* `disk_quota`: Maximum disk usage (in bytes) allowed per container.
 * `port`: Port that the service will run on.
+* `images`: Dictionary of supported Docker images.
+    - `port`: Port that the web service runs on in the container.
+    - `path`: Path to the folder containing the Dockerfile.
+    - `max_memory`: Maximum memory in bytes allowed to the container.
+    - `disk_quota`: Maximum disk space in bytes allowed to the container.
+* `user_image`: Dictionary of user IDs to chosen images.
 * `callback_url`: Callback URL for Github Oauth.
 * `time_out`: Time (in ms) after which an inactive container is killed.
 * `github_clientid`: Github ClientID for Oauth.